NomanALPHA007/NomanALPHA007/README.md

 ### Version Control and Collaboration:
 - **Git & GitHub**: Proficient in version control and collaborating on team projects to maintain smooth workflows.

-### Systems Utilization and Technology Skills:
-- **Windows & Mac**: Proficient in utilizing both operating systems for development and management tasks.
-- **MS Office Suite**: Well-versed in using Word, Excel, and PowerPoint for documentation and presentations.

-### Software Proficiency:
-- **Development Tools**: Hands-on experience with Visual Studio, Visual Studio Code, PyCharm, Eclipse, IntelliJ, and MS SQL Server 2019.
-- **Project Management Tools**: Familiar with tools such as Clockify, Jira, and ClickUp for efficient project management and time tracking.

 ### Programming Languages:
 - **C++, Python, HTML, CSS, JavaScript, PHP, MySQL, Java, Solidity**: Proficient in multiple programming languages, enabling flexibility and adaptability across various project requirements.
 ---